shuimo-design/shuimo-ui/README.md

 Now we are trying to support `Web Componet` and `React` version.

-And we also hope to provide a `Assets free, Only code` version and a `Don't care about package size` version, but it must take a lot of time, please wait.
+And we also hope to provide a `Assets free, Only code` version and a `Don't care about package size` version, but this will take a long time, so please wait.

 You can check old `Vue3` version on this [branch](https://github.com/janghood/shuimo-ui/tree/vue).